Kylan-Yu/hotelNew/README.en.md

 - No hardcoded infrastructure credentials in source-controlled runtime config.
 - `backend/src/main/resources/application.yml` now reads from environment variables.
 - `backend/src/main/resources/application.example.yml` is provided as a clean template.
+- `backend/src/main/resources/application-local.yml` should remain a personal local-only file and must not be committed.

 ## Docs
 - Feature overview: `docs/FEATURES.md`